Clinical Development Strategy In Rare Diseases

 - Choosing a trial design such as a platform, bucket, or umbrella shoots more flexibility and with few resources, yet extracting quality data.

 - The US FDA also recommends using such trial designs and provides guidance documents for such trials.
-Rare disease patient populations are often heterogeneous in disease subtype.
+Rare disease patient populations are often heterogeneous in disease subtypes.

-Here are some of the examples of using new trial designs for a better approach and adaptability.
+Here are some examples of using new trial designs for a better approach and adaptability.

 Example 1

-The BRAF-V600 study is a trial comprising multiple sub-studies to evaluate the efficacy of vemurafenib for non-melanoma BRAF V600E mutation-positive cancers.
+The BRAF-V600 study is a trial comprising multiple sub-studies.
+Its purpose is to evaluate the efficacy of vemurafenib for non-melanoma BRAF V600E mutation-positive cancers.
 Hyman et al., Cunanan et al., and Woodcock and LaVange all classified this study as a basket trial.
-The sample size for each sub-study is determined by the Simon two-stage design.
+The Simon two-stage design determines the sample size for each sub-study.

 Example 2

-The FOCUS4 trial is a placebo-controlled multi-group multi-stage randomized trial to evaluate the efficacy of multiple targeted therapies for untreated colorectal cancer.
-Safety is evaluated in stage 1, and POC is confirmed in stage 2, short-term outcomes are evaluated in stage 3, and long-term efficacy is evaluated in stage 4 in a patient population with a particular molecular marker.
+The FOCUS4 trial is evaluating the efficacy of multiple targeted therapies for untreated colorectal cancer.
+It is being conducted through a placebo-controlled, multi-group, multi-stage randomized trial.
+In stage 1, the researchers evaluate the safety, and in stage 2, they confirm proof of concept.
+Stage 3 assesses short-term outcomes, while stage 4 evaluates long-term efficacy in a patient population with a particular molecular marker.

-This FOCUS4 trial was categorized as an umbrella trial and can also be classified as a platform trial.
+The categorization of the FOCUS4 trial is as an umbrella trial, which can also be classified as a platform trial.

 Click here to know about RCT, Adaptive, Umbrella, Basket and Platform trial designs